sandydoo/flux/README.md

 <br>

+## Screensavers

+#### [You can now buy Flux as a Windows screensaver →][store]
+Enjoy staring at it for hours as your computer idles and help support development.
+More platforms coming soon!
+Source code at [sandydoo/flux-screensavers][flux-screensavers-url].

 ## Backstory

 I’ve been enamoured of the Drift screensaver ever since it came out with macOS Catalina.
 It’s mesmerizing.
 I feel like it’s become an instant classic, and, dare I say, it might stand to dethrone the venerable Flurry screensaver.
 Hats off to the folk at Apple responsible for this gem 🙌.